I'm a makeup and beauty enthusiast, always on the lookout for fresh looks!

-Yes and no. Yes, in the sense that it is as safe a purchase that you could make in the United States.
-No, in the sense that if you have a problem with your purchase and your vacation is short-term, you won't be able to return your item for a refund.
+Yes, and it depends.
+Yes, in the sense that it is as safe a purchase that you could make in the United States.
+It depends in the sense that if you have a problem with your purchase and your vacation is short-term, you could have problems returning your item for a refund.

 The United States is full of retail stores that will either sell you what you legitimately believe you are buying or rip you off as well.
 In the world-over it is the same story.
 Please see the video below for more guidance.